Mintar89/airport-challenge/README.md

  => :grounded
 ```

-Airports have a default capacity of 10 aircraft.
+Airports have a default capacity of 10 aircrafts.
 Give an integer argument to `new` to initialize with a different capacity:

 ```
 3.0.0 :002 > Luton = Airport.new(40)